 Before beginning an Employer Brand Audit, these are 5 important steps to consider.
 After all, you want to do a meaningful audit and not simply check boxes off a checklist, isn’t it?

 Are you ready to embark on your employer brand-building journey?
 Get started with an audit to determine what you need and how you can grow the brand.

 For more of such content, follow our founder, Sam Neo on LinkedIn and get in touch for a further conversation to grow your employer brand!

-People Mentality Inc is a HR Consultancy firm in Singapore.
+People Mentality Inc is a HR and Employer Branding Consultant in Singapore.
 Our clients include Pfizer, Great Eastern, Accenture, DHL, Samsung, Coca Cola, Keppel, Loreal, Under Armour and more.
 We netted the HR Rising Star 2016 award and APAC Top 10 HR & Employer Branding Consultant 2020.